Gmugra/net.cactusthorn.config/README.md

 ConfigFactory factory =
     ConfigFactory.builder()
         .addSource("file:/myconfig.properties")
-        .autoReload(5) //realod every 5 seconds
+        .autoReload(5) //reload every 5 seconds
         .build();
 ```
-Warning: if you do not call `autoReload` method, auto reloading will not work.
+*Warning: If you do not call `autoReload` method, auto reloading will not work.*

 But, the source will be reloaded only if it *changed*.
-`Loader` implementation should implement `contentHashCode` method which return hash-code; it should be changed, when URI related content is changed.
+`Loader`-implementation should implement `contentHashCode` method which return hash-code.
+(The method return value should be changed, when URI related content is changed).
-If Loader implementation do not support auto-reloading (which is default behavior) the method is returns always same value (e.g. 0)
+If `Loader`-implementation do not support auto-reloading (which is default behavior) the method is returns always same value (e.g. `0`).
 As result, for the moment, auto reloading only supported for:
 -   `system:properties`
--...URIs with **file:** scheme.
-(FYI: file last-modified-time is used as hash-code)
+-   URIs with **file:** scheme (only files related URIs).
+FYI: file last-modified-time is used as hash-code.

+*Warning: Be careful, non-cached(`nocache:`) sources will always be reloaded, whether they are modified or not.*

+> **Filesystems quirks**
+> The date resolution vary from filesystem to filesystem.
+> For instance, for Ext3, ReiserFS and HSF+ the date resolution is of 1 second.
+> For FAT32 the date resolution for the last modified time is 2 seconds.
+> For Ext4 the date resolution is in nanoseconds.

 ## Interfaces